Adaptive patient benchmarking

 Pathologists spend so much time on work that isn’t patient-facing.
 We build tools that can help reduce

-and lead to more efficient and reproducible workflows.
-This includes developing computer vision tools
+clinical workload, and lead to more efficient and reproducible workflows.
+This includes developing

-predicting demand for blood product usage, and using large-language models to augment sign-outs.
+computer vision tools for cell analyses, predicting demand for blood product usage, and using large-language

 Blood is a living fluid, whose dynamic properties depend on properties of the cells within it.
 We use

-to simulate the behavior of blood both as a fluid, and as a series of interacting cell populations.
+mathematical modelling to simulate the behavior of blood both as a fluid, and as a series of interacting

 Understanding immune dynamics following acute events